PedroMarcelino7/Pokedex/README.md

 # Pokedex
-Type a invalid pokemon name for surprise!
+Search for a invalid pokémon for SURPRISE!